OpenGVLab/InternImage/classification/README.md

 ## Data Preparation

-We use standard ImageNet dataset, you can download it from http://image-net.org/.

-We provide the following two ways to load data:
+We provide the following ways to prepare data:

 <details open>
   <summary>Standard ImageNet-1K</summary>

+We use standard ImageNet dataset, you can download it from http://image-net.org/.

 - For standard folder dataset, move validation images to labeled sub-folders.
 The file structure should look like: